-Resurfacing Collector and arterial pavements classified as Federal Aide Urban Systems Routes (FAUS) under the City's responsibility.
-Also, includes replacement of some sewer structures, water main replacement.
-Resurfacing of Lorraine Road will complete series of arterial streets using Federal funds.
+Resurface collector and arterial pavements classified as Federal Aid Urban System Routes (FAUS) which are located and maintained by the City.
+Work includes upgrading or replacing sewer structures and water main as deemed necessary.
+Resurfacing Lorraine Road will complete the series of arterial streets using Federal funds during the past 5 years.

 The City has received Federal funding to cover a percentage of the total cost to resurface certain streets which were classified as FAUS routes.
 Federal funding ranges between 50% to 70% of the total road construction cost.
 The streets scheduled for resurfacing were constructed in the late 1990's to early 2000 and necessitate resurfacing at this time.
-Federal participation will provide most of the funds to resurface multiple arterial and collector streets.
+Federal participation will provide most of the funds to resurface multiple arterial and collector streets and the City will apply for funding for 22nd, President, Wiesbrook and Warrenville Roads resurfacing through the DMMC.